ejarzo/planet/src/pages/index.md

 title: Planet Records
 image: /img/browsers-in-motion-3.jpg
 subheading: Serving New England & the World since 1983
+heading: >-
-heading: 'Planet Records temporarily closed but opening "soon"! '
+  Planet Records temporarily closed but opening "soon"!
+At the latest by June 20th.
+We'll let you know.
 description: >-
   Now after two months in lockdown there is a hope that we will have our doors open by mid June.
 Here's hoping!